datawire/ambassador-docs/docs/emissary/pre-release/tutorials/getting-started.md

 ## 2. Routing traffic from the edge

 $productName$ uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
-The workflow you are going to build uses a simple demo app, an **`AmbassadorListener` CRD**, and an **`AmbassadorMapping` CRD**.
-The `AmbassadorListener` CRD tells $productName$ what port to listen on, and the `AmbassadorMapping` CRD tells $productName$ how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.
+The workflow you are going to build uses a simple demo app, a **`Listener` CRD**, and a **`Mapping` CRD**.
+The `Listener` CRD tells $productName$ what port to listen on, and the `Mapping` CRD tells $productName$ how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.

-1. Start by creating an `AmbassadorListener` resource for HTTP on port 8080:
+1. Start by creating a `Listener` resource for HTTP on port 8080:

    ```
    kubectl apply -f - <<EOF
    ---
-   apiVersion: x.getambassador.io/v3alpha1
+   apiVersion: getambassador.io/v3alpha1
-   kind: AmbassadorListener
+   kind: Listener
    metadata:
      name: $productDeploymentName$-listener-8080
      namespace: $productNamespace$